YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 STOPTIMEOUT, Waited too long for stopped process to release.
 Region: xxxx.

-Run Time Error: This indicates that YottaDB/GT.M is ignoring and bypassing a locked process and a recovery mechanism has taken control of the listed region.
+Run Time Error: This indicates that YottaDB is ignoring and bypassing a locked process and a recovery mechanism has taken control of the listed region.

 Action: Terminate the misbehaving process.